EST 1980

 Watermark has been in the marketing industry and has employed virtually every type of advertising there is.

-We know that putting all your money, time, and effort into only one method of marketing, no matter how tried-and-true it has been in the past, could be actually more costly for your firm.
+We know that putting all your money, time, and effort into only one method of marketing, no matter how tried-and-true it has been in the past, could be actually .

 You could be missing valuable networking opportunities that expand beyond the Rolodex on your desk.

 Don’t get us wrong, outbound marketing (a.k.a. traditional marketing methods like the ones mentioned above) has its place.
-With the ever-evolving and expanding reaches of , inbound marketing has to be included in any firm’s marketing strategy for keeping up with and outlasting competitors.
+With the ever-evolving and expanding reaches of digital marketing, inbound marketing has to be included in any for keeping up with and outlasting competitors.

 One isn’t better than the other, but we will show you a lasting approach to bridge the two together to reach the most potential clients without exhausting your budget on costly advertising and marketing strategies that no one may ever even see.